usnistgov/SDNist/nist diverse communities data excerpts/README.md

 - Geographic regions that include enough (but not an overwhelming amount) individuals and sufficient complexity to investigate relationships between features
 - Geographic regions whose typical feature values vary radically to explore performance on diverse data sets

-## Citing NIST Diverse Community Excerpts
+## Citing NIST Diverse Communities Data Excerpts
-If you publish work that utilizes the NIST Diverse Community Excerpt Data, please cite the resource.
+If you publish work that utilizes the NIST Diverse Communities Data Excerpts, please cite the resource.
 Citation recommendation:
 > Task C., Bhagat K., Streat D., and Howarth G.S.
 (2023),
-> NIST Diverse Community Excerpt Data, National Institute of Standards and Technology,
+> NIST Diverse Communities Data Excerpts, National Institute of Standards and Technology,
 > https://doi.org/10.18434/mds2-2895
 (NOTE: DOI is not yet active, but should be live by 1 APR 2023).